-The first thing a new writer does within my world is lean heavily on my editing skills.
-But this is not helpful to their progress, because learning about writing and grammar must come from other places too.
+The first thing a new book writer does within my world is lean heavily on my editing skills.
+But unless I have explanatory comments, this is not helpful to their progress because learning key writing techniques must come from other places too.

 Sometimes you’ll learn techniques from doing a writer’s centre workshop or course.
 But there are other ways to learn that cost very little, including audiobooks.
 (Learn with nil extra time!)